 Role and Reporting Relationship: The Continuing Medical Education (CME) Committee is an internal committee of L.A.
 Care's Provider Continuing Education (PCE) Program.
-It is the mission of the CME Committee to continuously improve the clinical and related knowledge of our provider communities through effective medical education programs in order to facilitate the optimal delivery of health care services to vulnerable populations and to improve the overall health care status of the communities that L.A.
+It is the mission of the CME Committee to continuously improve knowledge, competence, clinical skills and performance of our physician network and other healthcare professionals through effective continuing medical education activities to facilitate the optimal delivery of health care services to Los Angeles County's vulnerable populations and improve the overall health of the communities that L.A.
 Care serves.

-Structure: The CMO or designee, shall serve as CME Committee Chair.
+Structure: The Chief Medical Officer (CMO) or designee, shall serve as CME Committee Chair.
 The Chair shall have knowledge and experience in CME program planning.
 All members of the committee may vote.

-Quorum and Voting: A quorum is established when a minimum of 50% of the membership is in attendance.
+Quorum and Voting: A quorum is established when a minimum of 50% of the CME Committee members are in attendance.
 All committee members have voting privileges.

 Membership includes, but is not limited to Chief Medical Officer, L.A.
 Care Medical Directors, L.A.
-Care network physicians, Provider Continuing Education Program Manager, QI Director, and up to five (5) outside physicians representing different specialties.
+Care network physicians, Provider Continuing Education Program Manager, QI Director, and up to five (5) external physicians representing different specialties.